RoMcGill/Reel/README.md

 ----
 ## User Stories

+### site Owner

 User search
 #25

 Create contact us form
 #24

 create a blog
 #23

 Users can create hashtags and view posts with same hashtags on one page
 #22

 Users can Comment on posts
 #21

 users can create posts
 #20

-build login/signup page MUST HAVE
+build login/signup page
 #1

 setup repository prep
 #3

 deploy to heroku prep
 #2

 install django + supporting libraries
 #4

-### site Owner
+### Users

+USER STORY: Create Post
+#27

 User story: Be able to Like posts
 #26

-User Story: contact site owner SHOULD HAVE
+User Story: contact site owner
 #19

-USER STORY should be able to log into my account MUST HAVE
+USER STORY should be able to log into my account
 #5